Making San Francisco Sourdough Bread

-Now get your spray bottle of plain water and spray the loaves with a
+Now get your spray bottle of plain water and spray your loaves with

-fine mist.
-Put your pan into the oven directly on your baking stone.
+a very fine mist.
+Put your pan into the oven directly on your baking

-You already have a bowl of water in the oven.
-As soon as you put your
+stone.
+You already have a pan of water in the oven.
+As soon as you put

-bread in the oven, put your hand sprayer on stream and spray the sides
+your bread in the oven, put your hand sprayer on stream and spray the

-and floor of the oven with water.
-Do this about every minute or two during
+sides and floor of the oven with water.
+Do this three or four times during

 the first five or ten minutes of baking.
 Yeah, it’s high maintenance,

 but believe me, it’s worth it!
-(Don't spray the light bulb—it'll
+(Don't spray the light bulb or your

 After 10 minutes of baking, turn your oven down to 375° F. Your bread

-will take about 30 to 60 minutes to bake, depending upon your oven and
+will take about 30 to 60 minutes to bake in total, depending upon your

-the size of the loaves you have made.
-The most accurate way to know when
+oven and the size of the loaves you have made.
+The only way to really

-it is done is to remove the bread from the oven, turn the loaf upside
+know when bread is done is to remove the bread from the oven, turn the

-down, and insert an instant-read thermometer (like the one on my website)
+loaf on its side or upside down, and insert an instant-read thermometer

-into the center—from the bottom, of course, so the hole won’t
+the side or the bottom, of course, so the hole won’t mar the beauty

-your bread is done.
-Amazingly, an instant-read thermometer like the one
+done.
+Amazingly, an instant-read thermometer like the one on my website

 that requires a battery.